Build and Deploy a Single-Page Web Application¶

 Once you create the Web Application component, Choreo automatically generates a build pipeline for your single-page application and deploys it.

-- Create a Web Application component by connecting a repository that contains the Dockerfile for your containerized web application.
+- To create a web application component, connect a repository that contains the Dockerfile for your containerized web application.

 This approach is recommended if you are deploying a web server and not just a single-page application (or a single-page application with a complex build process).

-- To host static web content, you can create a Web Application component and connect it to the GitHub repository that contains the required static assets.
+- Create a web application component and connect it to the GitHub repository that contains the required static assets.

-- Select the Static Websites buildpack.
-This buildpack does not trigger a build process.
-It only fetches the files from the path specified in the repository and serves as it is.
+- Select the Static Websites buildpack: This buildpack does not trigger a build process.
+It only fetches the files from the path specified in the repository and serves them as-is.

 Follow the steps below to create a sample Web Application component and deploy it in Choreo: